How do I know if I need an artificial knee joint?

 Why Prof. Dr. Karl Philipp Kutzner is an excellent choice at Endoprotheticum Rhein-Main

-If you are looking for one of the leading knee specialists in Germany, it is hardly possible to bypass Prof. Dr. Karl Philipp Kutzner .
-He is one of the most recognized experts in knee arthroplasty, artificial knee joints, minimally invasive knee TEPs, and partial joint replacement procedures like the sliding prosthesis.
+If you are looking for one of the führenden knee specialists in Germany, hardly any path passes by Prof. Dr. Karl Philipp Kutzner passes by.
+He is one of the most recognized experts für knee endoprosthetics, künstliche knee joints, minimally invasive knee TEPs and partial joint replacement procedures such as the unicondylar prosthesis.

-At the Endoprotheticum Rhein-Main in Mainz you can expect treatment that is consistently tailored to your individual needs - scientifically sound, technically precise and personally accompanied.
+In Endoprotheticum Rhein-Main in Mainz expects you a treatment that consistently aligns with your individual needs – scientifically based, technically precise and personally accompanied.

 What distinguishes Prof. Kutzner:

-- High specialization in knee and hip endoprosthetics
+- Highly specialized in knee and hip endoprosthetics

-Prof. Kutzner performs a large number of knee TEPs, sled prostheses and revision surgeries annually – a crucial quality factor. - Latest surgical techniques
+Prof. Kutzner performs a large number of knee TEPs, partial knee prostheses and revision surgeries each year – a decisive quality factor. - State-of-the-art surgical techniques

-Including minimally invasive approaches, optimized soft tissue preservation, and modern implants with high durability. - Precise diagnostics to avoid over- or under-treatment
+Including minimally invasive approaches, optimized soft tissue preservation and modern implants with high durability. - Exact diagnostics to avoid Über- or under-provision

-Patients increasingly seek a second opinion because they are uncertain whether they really need a TKR.
-Prof. Kutzner is considered particularly thorough and differentiated in his decision-making. - High patient satisfaction and individual care
+Increasingly patients seek a second opinion because they are unsure whether they truly need a knee replacement.
+Prof. Kutzner is regarded as especially careful and nuanced in decision-making. - High patient satisfaction and individual care

 Conclusion: Your decision for long-term quality of life